A Week in December: Themes

 The book's peripheral characters play an important part in the general theme of the book.
 Life for John's wife, in particular, is lonely and boring.
 John can't engage with her at any level, her children are mysterious teenagers and she feels isolated.
 She and her circle of friends measure each other on how rich or how thin they are.
 Radley Graves, a secondary school teacher, becomes dangerously entangled in the fantasy world of "Parallax" the virtual reality game where his character is a sexually aggressive bully.
 Amanda can't let go of the past, when she used to rule the roost in London now stuck in the country with her alcoholic husband Roger, she can't wait to get back at the least opportunity.

 The novel touches on themes that are issues that we face every day: mental illness, terrorism, the recession, and a sense of trying to survive in a world of madness, consumerism and greed.

 Although the novel explores grim reality, there is hope, and love, a thin seam, but nonetheless, still there.

+Critical reception

+Justin Cartwright for The Guardian wrote "A Week in December is a little too long, a little too prolix.
+And yet it survives all this to be a compelling tale of contemporary London".

+Gregory Cowles for The New York Times wrote that "this engaging novel is, like John Veals, finally too obsessed with money to serve as a dependable key to anything".